ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

 - Sensitivity: -38dB

-If you are really on a tight budget, you may swing towards the Logitech C920, however, for an additional $50 you’ll be in love with the Razer Kiyo too.
+If you are really on a tight budget, you may swing towards the Logitech C920.
+However, for a slightly larger fee you’ll be in love with the Razer Kiyo too.
 We still recommend that you set up with a separate microphone or headset as the playback does suck.
 But if you are looking for a camera that delivers strong imagery and vibrant lighting, you can’t go wrong with the Kiyo.